Facebook

 Understanding Diabetes

 Diabetes is a chronic condition that affects how your body regulates blood sugar.
-Here’s a breakdown of the key points:
+Here’s a quick breakdown of the key points:

 Oral Health Complications Associated with Diabetes